Fast Complete Algorithm for Multiplayer Nash Equilibrium: Experiments

 Analogous results for the prior best complete algorithms for these same game classes are in Table~\ref{ta:results-gamut-old}.
 We can see again that our algorithm typically runs orders of magnitude faster than the others.
 Note that for these results the NotSolved\% column refers to the percentage of runs where the $\epsilon$ of the computed strategies exceeded 0.001 (this was the criterion from prior work~\cite{Berg17:Exclusion}).

 Table~\ref{ta:results-gambit} shows results for these same game classes using the best algorithms from the GAMBIT software suite~\cite{McKelvey04:Gambit}.
-The numbers are the average computation times for the algorithms (in seconds) and the parentheses show the percentage of instances that were not solved (code got stuck, empty output, or accuracy not within the given $\epsilon = 0.001$).
+The numbers are the average computation times in seconds and the parentheses show the percentage of instances that were not solved (code got stuck, empty output, or accuracy not within the given $\epsilon = 0.001$).
 All of these methods are incomplete, and in many cases the NotSolved\% was quite large.
-The runtimes of our algorithm are still about one order of magnitude better than these methods, while also correctly solving all instances (except for two exceptions noted above).
+The runtimes of our algorithm are still about one order of magnitude better than these methods, while also correctly solving all instances.

-The algorithms are the homotopy method~\cite{Govindan03:Global} (gnm), its modification using iterated polymatrix approximation~\cite{Govindan04:Computing} (ipa), an algorithm based on solving a polynomial system of equations (enumpoly), the simplicial subdivision method~\cite{Van87:Simplicial} (simpdiv), a function minimization approach (liap), and the quantal response method~\cite{McKelvey95:Quantal,Turocy05:Dynamic} (logit).\footnote{These experiments were performed using GAMBIT version 15.0 (except 16.0 for simpdiv as it had a bug in 15.0; only simpdiv changed from 15.0 to 16.0, so only that algorithm was rerun with version 16.0)~\cite{Berg17:Exclusion}.}
+The algorithms are the homotopy method~\cite{Govindan03:Global} (gnm), its modification using iterated polymatrix approximation~\cite{Govindan04:Computing} (ipa), an algorithm based on solving a polynomial system of equations~\cite{Porter08:Simple} (enumpoly), the simplicial subdivision method~\cite{Van87:Simplicial} (simpdiv), a function minimization approach (liap), and the quantal response method~\cite{McKelvey95:Quantal,Turocy05:Dynamic} (logit).\footnote{These experiments were performed using GAMBIT version 15.0 (except 16.0 for simpdiv as it had a bug in 15.0; only simpdiv changed from 15.0 to 16.0, so only that algorithm was rerun with version 16.0)~\cite{Berg17:Exclusion}.}